Phoenicians and wine: Cargo

 An important part in completing his objective would be to examine the cargo that can be found inside the ships, particularly the plethora of Amphoras.
 The ships contained a total of 781 amphoras: the Tanit contained 385 visible amphoras and Elissa contained 396.
-Many were found still intact, but missing the wine inside of it and filled with different sediments.
+Many were found still intact, but missing the wine inside and filled with different sediments.
 These amphoras date back to the middle to end of the eighth century, consistent with Phoenician settlement.

 One particular amphora that is important for wine is the "torpedo" shaped ones which were lined with resin and pine pitch.
 Dr. Patrick McGovern of the Molecular Archeology Laboratory at the University of Pennsylvania Museum used different techniques to find the presence of tartaric acid on the ships.
 Tartaric acid is an acid found in wine due to its presence of grapes.
 His analysis solidified the theory that these ships were used to ship wine in large quantities through the Mediterranean.

 Another amphora found that is important in understanding the relationship between Phoenicians and wine is the Mushroom-Lipped Decanter.
 Inscriptions found on the side of these indicate both its usage and its contents.
 The mushroom-style rim is seen in many Phoenician amphorae and is vital in determining the origins of the ships crew.
 Ballard believes that the cause of the wreck is a bad storm that caused these ships to be left where they have been found.
 The ships could have either been headed to Carthage or Egypt, routes that have not previously been known.